SparkPost/matchbox/unreleased.md

 - #356 - Removes the default prop `empty`
 - #346 - Restyle Tooltip component
 - #346 - Deprecates the dark prop on Tooltip
+- #346 - Adds new `id` prop on Tooltip
+- #346 - Tooltips are now properly positioned after the trigger in the DOM, no longer use portals and the `portalId` prop